IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## New entry in the Well-Known URIs Registry

-IANA is asked to add a new entry in the well-known-uris registry with the following information:
+IANA is asked to add a new entry in the Well-Known URIs registry {{!RFC8615}} with the following information:

 URI suffix: ‘pvd’